AdamPippert/ansible-content-workshop/README.md

-# Ansible LearnFest Guide
+# Ansible Content Creation and Hosting Workshop Guide

-WIP
-test
 The markdown source lives in /content, this repo is rendered with the great Hugo static site generator automatically